bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

         - ``FLUIDS`` related information has not been extracted yet.
         - ``TREATMENT`` related information has not been extracted yet.

-.. warning:: The excel worksheet ``DM``...

-        - stands for ...?
-DM =

-.. warning:: The excel worksheet ``HIST`` (History) ...

-        - Has the following fever related columns (``FEVERDTC``, ``FEVERTIME`` and ``FEVERDAY``).
-          What does ``FEVERDAY`` represent with respect to the others?
-Note that ``FEVERDAY`` has (almost) always a value whereas the others are only filled for a few of the patients.
-In addition, fever day is only missing in some cells when fever day is actually available...?

-          In general, it looks like these columns might match the equation (date_fever + day_fever = date_admission) but there are some cases in which it does not (e.g. ...):

-                - 003-2232 - fever 12/12/20 - day fever 5 - admission 12/15/20

-        - Most of the date columns are not available in all the rows (patients) except for the ``date_gemonitor`` and ``enteredtime``.
-Therefore, how can I assign a date to the vital signs collected and/or the day of fever?
-Ideally day of fever or day of admission but they are often missing.
-At the moment copied admission from ED worksheet because the ``enteredtime`` time in many occasions has delays (e.g. ED worksheet).

-        - The admission date from the worksheets ``HIST`` and ``ED`` does not match.
-        - The GE monitors have ``date_start`` but not ``date_end`` (maybe because it is ongoing?)

-        - Has entered time which ...

-            003-1101 - enteredtime 6/05/20

-.. warning:: The excel worksheet ``ED`` (Emergency Deparment)...

-        - has ``NS1AG``.
-Any form of getting the igm/igg date, value and interpretation?
-          Also it has the values 'NA', 'Pos', 'Neg', 1 and 2.
-I have assumed that 1 also represents 'Positive' and 2 represents 'Negative'.
-What is AG?

-.. warning:: The excel worksheet ``ES`` (??????) ...

-        - does not have other date column than ``enteredtime``.
-However, this ``enteredtime`` might not be the exact time in which the events happened.
-In other worksheets the ``enteredtime`` columns show some delay and there are additional date columns such as date_sample.
-Anyways at the moment assume such column as the right time.

-.. warning:: The excel worksheet ``CLI`` (Clinical)...

-       - Remember to double check that all date_start entries have date_end.

-.. warning:: The excel worksheet ``DIS`` (Discharge)...

-       - Can ``DATEASSES`` be interpreted as date_discharge?
-       - has ``NS1IGM``.
-Any form of getting the igm/igg date, value and interpretation?
-Is this NS1 representing both IGM/IGM single/paired results?
-For instance the igm_interpretation and igg_interpretation would be useful to compute both the single and the paired interpretations.

-.. warning:: The excel worksheet ``DAY`` ...

-       - has the column ``DAY``.
-Is it day from admission? day from enrolment? day from onset?

 .. raw:: html